No Match Found

 The COVID-19 pandemic also influences the Asset & Wealth Management (AWM) sector.
 It is time for asset and wealth managers to think about the future, according to PwC partner Patrick Heisen.
 ‘Asset and wealth managers have primarily taken action for the short-term.
 They have set up crisis teams and took care of business continuity.
 It is important that they take the next step and start with impact analyses.’

 In asset and wealth management (AWM), investors are now thinking in new ways about how their capital is handled.
 They’re embracing digital technology, changing the way they interact with AWM firms.
 They’re more and more interested in social responsibility and other non-financial aspects of investing.

-To determine what investors care about most and how satisfied they are with asset managers’ performance, we have conducted a global survey.
+To determine what investors care about most and how satisfied they are with asset managers’ performance in these areas, we have conducted a global survey.
 We then created an Investor Alignment Index that measures the gap between how satisfied investors are with asset managers’ performance in each area compared with how important that area is to them.

-In this report, we’ll explain our findings and offer advice on what AWM firms can do to seize the opportunities and address the challenges identified.
+In this report, we will explain our findings and offer advice on what AWM firms can do to seize the opportunities and address the challenges identified.